The Best Soap Dispensers Under 20 (2026)

 Are touch-free soap dispensers worth it under $20?

 Mostly, yes, but you make a trade.
-The genuinely automatic dispensers in this guide, like the AIKE SensePro at $29.58, sit above the $20 line for a reason: a reliable infrared sensor and motor cost money.
-Under $20 you can still get touch-free operation, but you will see slower dispensing and more battery swaps.
+The automatic dispensers in this guide, like the AIKE SensePro at $29.58, sit above the $20 line for a reason: a reliable infrared sensor and motor cost money.
+Under $20 you still get touch-free operation, but with slower dispensing and more battery swaps.
 If hands-free is the whole point for you, budget closer to $30.
-If you mainly want a good-looking pump that does not gum up, a glass dispenser like the JASAI 18oz at $9.49 is the smarter buy.
+If you want a good-looking pump that does not gum up, a glass dispenser like the JASAI 18oz at $9.49 is the smarter buy.

 Glass or plastic: which soap dispenser lasts longer?

 Glass wins on the body and plastic wins on the pump.
-The glass dispensers here, the two JASAI 18oz jars at $9.49 and $9.99, will not scratch, cloud, or stain the way a cheap plastic bottle does, and they feel substantially more solid on a counter.
-The weak point on every dispenser at this price is the pump mechanism, which is plastic regardless of the bottle.
-If a pump fails, it usually fails within the first few months, so buy from a seller with easy returns and test it the day it arrives.
+The glass dispensers here, the two JASAI 18oz jars at $9.49 and $9.99, will not scratch, cloud, or stain the way a cheap plastic bottle does, and they feel more solid on a counter.
+The weak point on every dispenser at this price is the pump, plastic no matter what the bottle is made of.
+A pump that fails tends to fail in the first few months, so buy from a seller with easy returns and test it the day it arrives.

 What size soap dispenser should I get for a bathroom?

-For most bathroom sinks, 15 to 18 ounces is the sweet spot, which is why the AIKE 15oz and the two JASAI 18oz jars cover so many homes well.
-That capacity means you refill roughly once a month in a busy household instead of every week.
+For most bathroom sinks, 15 to 18 ounces is the sweet spot, which is why the AIKE 15oz and the two JASAI 18oz jars suit so many homes.
+That capacity refills about once a month in a busy household instead of every week.
 If counter space is tight or you want a dispenser for a guest powder room, a compact model like the 2.7 by 6.8 inch Small Soap Dispenser at $6.99 holds less but takes up almost no room.
 Skip anything much larger than 18 ounces unless you are filling it with dish soap in a kitchen.

 Related Guides